Vinod0505/Vinod0505/README.md

 - Design and develop backend microservices for enterprise-grade applications

-- Build scalable payroll and employee management systems
+- Build REST APIs for Microservices

 - Implement asynchronous communication using messaging queues